 Among the plethora of defibrillators available in the market, the following are the ones that have been voted the highest by customers:

-Boasting of an 8-Year manufacturer’s warranty, the Philips HeartStart AED is a product that has been trusted by thousands all across the globe.
+Boasting an 8-Year manufacturer’s warranty, the Philips HeartStart AED is a product that has been trusted by thousands all across the globe.

 The Defibtech Lifeline is a fully-automatic AED for home use, with the best-in-class features that are crucial to treating sudden cardiac arrest.
-The simple-to-use user interface, and proper guided instructions with brightly lit status indicators, makes this defibrillator one of the most favorable choices for many.
+The simple-to-use user interface, and proper guided instructions with brightly lit status indicators, make this defibrillator one of the most favorable choices for many.

-It is an undeniable fact that the defibrillators are critical life-saving machines that every household should possess, especially if you have a family member who has cardiac problems.
-The benefits of using the best AED for home have been discussed all throughout the article, and we hope that all your pestering queries have also been answered.
+It is an undeniable fact that defibrillators are critical life-saving machines that every household should possess, especially if you have a family member who has cardiac problems.
+The benefits of using the best AED for the home have been discussed throughout the article, and we hope that all your pestering queries have also been answered.

-As far as the quality and effectiveness of a portable AED machine are concerned, you should never opt for a cheap AED, unless of course, you are lucky enough to find a good sales discount from an authentic e-health site.
+As far as the quality and effectiveness of a portable AED machine are concerned, you should never opt for a cheap AED unless, of course, you are lucky enough to find a good sales discount from an authentic e-health site.

-For more information on Cardiac Nursing check these out:
+For more information on Cardiac Nursing, check these out:

 - Learn Cardiac Pacemaker Concepts with the Pacemaker Power App

 - The Ballet of V-Fib: A Glimpse into the World of a Cardiac Critical Care Nurse